 • Learning to conduct meetings, participate in meetings, and manage activities in a productive manner.

-• Understanding group dynamics and how to deal with difficult people, including the dominators.
+• Understanding group dynamics and how to deal with difficult people, including domineering individuals.

 • Managing the inevitable conflicts, including both systemic inter-group conflicts that will never go away, and the personal conflicts that can threaten the peacefulness of the group.

-• Getting plans into action--DOING SOMETHING!
+• Getting plans into action, or you might say DOING SOMETHING!
 This is a stumbling block for many if not most groups at some point.
 But a leader has to be able to inspire others to just try something if the path ahead is not clear.
 If we all jump off the cliff together, and choose a cliff that isn't too high, we can do this.

 • Evaluating the results of the actions taken and programs presented.

-• Building partnerships with other likely and unlikely allies within the community that share the same goals, or have the potential to do so.
+• Enhancing local government relationships whenever possible, and building partnerships with other likely and unlikely allies within the community that share the same goals, or have the potential to do so.

 Learning how to fundraise and the responsibility of board members to contribute money themselves or see that there are suficient funds should be added.